 An emerging issue – fiduciary responsibility

-Greater participant cost sharing in consumer driven plan designs has increased the focus on employer decisions – especially in the case of vendors such as pharmacy programs.
+Greater participant cost sharing in consumer driven plan designs has increased the focus on employer decisions – especially in the case of pharmacy benefit managers.
 BHCG will be devoting significant time and energy in helping employers meet their fiduciary responsibilities, such as the recent collaboration with Navitus Health Solutions.

 BHCG/Navitus PBM Solution

-Unlike traditional PBMs, the game changing Navitus program offers a fully transparent and 100 percent pass-through PBM solution with the lowest net cost in the industry.
-The BHCG/Navitus program is available to BHCG members and on a stand-alone basis for employers across the nation.
+Unlike traditional PBMs, the game changing Navitus product offers a fully transparent and 100 percent pass-through PBM solution with the lowest net cost in the industry.
+The BHCG/Navitus product is available to BHCG members and on a stand-alone basis for employers across the nation.
 It features preferred pricing, performance guarantees and data sharing, among other benefits.

 Consumer engagement support

-BHCG continues to develop tools for employers to educate health care consumers and support better decisions.
-Working with UHC, BHCG identified a considerable number of medically homeless in eastern Wisconsin – those without an established relationship with a primary care physician.
+BHCG continues to develop tools for employers to educate health care consumers and support better health care decisions.
+Working collaboratively, BHCG and UHC are addressing the medically homeless issue for member employers’ participants – those without an established relationship with a primary care physician.
 There is a significant opportunity to work with health systems to reduce the medically homeless population.

-In 2019 BHCG will add to its portfolio of multi-media marketing and communication campaigns for employees (i.e. Premium designation/Tier 1 and change management) with medically homeless, pharmacy benefits and Tier 1 for UMR client employers campaigns.
+In 2019 BHCG will add to its portfolio of multi-media marketing and communication campaigns (i.e. Premium designation/Tier 1) for member employers utilizing UMR.
+Also as indicated previously BHCG will provide an opportunity for member employers to participate in the medically homeless campaign.
 The campaigns can be accessed free of charge by BHCG member employers.
 In addition, employers are encouraged to take advantage of the workplace opioid awareness/prevention communication toolkits now available on the BHCG website.

 What’s ahead?
 Strategic planning

 BHCG is partnering with the consumer health care advocacy organization Quantum Health.
-Member employers will have access to medical and care management and BHCG-dedicated advocacy and customer services at BHCG-preferred rates.
+Member employers will have access to medical and care management anddedicated advocacy and customer services at BHCGpreferred rates.

-With the success of the Premium designation and Tier 1 programs, BHCG is committed to furthering the pursuit of identifying the best providers and helping to improve health care value in eastern Wisconsin.
-BHCG will partner with GNS Healthcare to undertake a major physician data initiative to study the quality and cost effectiveness of area physicians in coordination with local health systems.
-More information about the initiative will be rolled out at the BHCG Spring Learning Event.
+With the success of the UnitedHealth Premium and Tier 1 programs, BHCG is committed to furthering the pursuit of identifying the best providers and helping to improve health care value in eastern Wisconsin.
+BHCG will undertake a major physician data initiative to study the quality and cost effectiveness of area physicians in coordination with local health systems.

 Strengthening our voice

 BHCG added a number of prominent employers (e.g. Associated Banc-Corp, Goodwill Industries, Kohler Co., Reinhart Boerner Van Deuren and Sendik’s Food Markets, etc.) in the last two years, resulting in a 28 percent increase in membership numbers.
 The growth also includes the addition of five pharmacy member employers taking advantage of the new BHCG/Navitus PBM solution.
-BHCG is also offering free BHCG membership to all Federally Qualified Health Centers in eastern Wisconsin.
+To further support the community, BHCG is also offering free membership to all Federally Qualified Health Centers in eastern Wisconsin.

 BHCG Year in Review: Continuing Results and Emerging Solutions slides